 While you do have to have some skills or at least the type of personality that is willing to tackle on projects head on, there are plenty of little things you can do.

-Have your clothes professionally dry cleaned?
+Have your turtleneck sweater professionally dry cleaned?
 Consider washing and ironing at home.
 Pay to have your car washed?
 Do it yourself.

 Stay in on the Weekends